 - Generation: Select the generation you want to use.
+We recommend using a Generation2 SKU.
 For more information, see Gateway SKUs.

 - Virtual network: From the dropdown, select the virtual network to which you want to add this gateway.
 If you can't see the VNet for which you want to create a gateway, make sure you selected the correct subscription and region in the previous settings.

 - Gateway subnet address range: This field only appears if your VNet doesn't have a gateway subnet.
 It's best to specify /27 or larger (/26,/25 etc.).
 This allows enough IP addresses for future changes, such as adding an ExpressRoute gateway.
-We don't recommend creating a range any smaller than /28.
 If you already have a gateway subnet, you can view GatewaySubnet details by navigating to your virtual network.
 Select Subnets to view the range.
 If you want to change the range, you can delete and recreate the GatewaySubnet.